paton04/paton04.github.io/index.md

-# Welcome to my blog
+# Welcome to the Agile Enactr blog

 ![A picture of me](images/ross-pic.jpeg)